[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 🔗 Session: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

-The system prompt (pretentious version) is working, the Code Interpreter tool is being used, and the token count and session ID are displayed at the end.
-The same experience from the CLI is replicated in the Python script.
+The system prompt (arrogant version) is working properly, the Code Interpreter tool is being used, and the token count and session ID appear at the end.
+The same experience from the CLI invocation is perfectly reproduced in the Python script.

-Adding the --raw-events flag shows the raw streaming events in JSON.
-When executed with this flag, each event is output on a separate line:
+Adding --raw-events outputs the streaming events as raw JSON.
+When executed with this flag, it outputs one event per line:

-Raw Event Excerpts (selected representative samples from 98 lines)
+Raw Event Excerpt (representative samples from 98 lines)

 {"messageStart": {"role": "assistant"}}